-Smith is the co-author with Michael Todaro of Economic Development (11th Ed., Addison-Wesley, and Pearson, 2011), author of Ending Global Poverty: A Guide to What Works (paperback edition Palgrave Macmillan, 2009), and co-editor with Jennifer Brinkerhoff and Hildy Teegen of NGOs and the Millennium Development Goals: Citizen Action to Reduce Poverty (New York: Palgrave Macmillan, 2007).
-Smith is also author or coauthor of about 45 professional journal articles and many other publications.
+Smith is the co-author with Michael Todaro of the just-published 12th Edition of Economic Development (Addison-Wesley, and Pearson, May 2014).
+He is also author of Ending Global Poverty: A Guide to What Works (paperback edition Palgrave Macmillan, 2009), and co-editor with Jennifer Brinkerhoff and Hildy Teegen of NGOs and the Millennium Development Goals: Citizen Action to Reduce Poverty (New York: Palgrave Macmillan, 2007).
+He is also author or coauthor of about 45 professional journal articles and many other publications.

 Smith’s recent research has focused on extreme poverty and strategies and programs to address it; and on the economics of adaptation to climate change in low-income countries, emphasizing autonomous adaptation by households and communities and its effects.
-Topics of recent papers include poverty program multiple-indicator targeting and outcomes (applied to household panel data from Bangladesh), the impact of education on arranged marriage (applied to Vietnam), multidimensional and interlocking poverty traps (applied to Ethiopian panel data), ultra-poverty, comparative analysis of anti-poverty strategies, and economic analysis of NGO organizational structure.
+Smith is principal investigator on the BASIS-funded "Project on Complementarities of Training, Technology, and Credit in Smallholder Agriculture: Impact, Sustainability, and Policy for Scaling-up in Senegal and Uganda."
 In addition to development economics, Smith has contributed to the economic analysis of labor participation, including works councils and similar programs of employee representation, worker cooperatives, employee ownership, and profit sharing.

 Smith organized and served as first director of GWU’s International Development Studies Program.
 Smith has done on site research and program work in developing countries including Bangladesh, China, Ecuador, Egypt, India, Peru, Uganda, and Former Yugoslavia; and has been a consultant for the World Bank, the International Labour Organization (ILO, Geneva), the United Nations Development Programme (UNDP), the Small Enterprise Assistance Fund (SEAF), and the World Institute for Development Economics Research (UNU-WIDER, Helsinki).